 Along those same lines, give a spare key to a trusted friend or neighbor.
 Sometimes packages arrive when you’re not expecting them, or you are expecting it but have no control over what day you’re told it will arrive.
 Our upstairs neighbor has our spare key, and if she knows we’re out of town but sees that we’ve received a package, she kindly opens our door and puts the package in our entryway.
 It’s good to have good neighbors!

 This is a little counter-intuitive.
-What if the power goes out?
-That’s a valid concern, but our power really doesn’t go out that often, and hopefully yours doesn’t either!
-We don’t go too crazy at the grocery before a trip, but we do want to have some meal options for a day or two so we don’t have to order in or get takeout as soon as we get home.
+You don’t need to go too crazy at the grocery before a trip, but you do want to have some meal options for a day or two after you return.
 We like to have a few bags of frozen veggies, frozen protein like shrimp or chicken, or frozen pizza.
 We do not get milk or other perishable items, and I don’t advise you to do so either!

-You already know you’ll have to do laundry when you get home because you will be wearing clothes on our trip!
-So do yourself a favor and get a jump on any laundry that may already be mounting.
-I usually do all the laundry I possibly can–towels, kitchen towels, clothes, sheets, unmentionables, etc.–the day before we leave.
-Or, if we are leaving after noon or so, I will do laundry the day we leave.
-Especially sheets!
+You already know you’ll have to do laundry when you get home because you will be wearing clothes on our trip, but do yourself a favor and get a jump on any laundry that may already be mounting before you leave!
+I usually do all the laundry I possibly can the day before we leave, including bath towels, kitchen towels, clothes, sheets, unmentionables, etc.

 I love coming home to fresh, clean, not-yet-slept-on bed sheets.
 After 12 or more hours of flying (I cannot sleep sitting up, much less on a noisy plane), nothing is sweeter than coming home to a hot shower and fresh sheets.
 I actually look forward to it!
 Even if I didn’t get anything else on this list done, at least I will have clean sheets!
 Try it sometime.
 You might love it!

 If you’re a little uneasy about having your dishwasher on while you’re away, fill it up a couple of hours before you have to leave your house and run it!
-Pile in the parts of your Keurig or coffee maker (when was the last time you cleaned it?), the spoon rest next to your stove, all the dishes and flatware in the sink, and anything else you can think of to give it a good cleaning.
-There’s always one more spoon or plate that needs to go in after you’ve run the dishwasher, so just plan to do a couple of things by hand.
-Who wants to come home to dirty dishes that have been sitting (and stinking) for the last week?
-Not me!
+Pile in the parts of your Keurig or coffee maker (when was the last time you cleaned that?), the spoon rest next to your stove, and anything else you can think of to give it a good cleaning.
+There’s always one more spoon or plate that needs to go in after you’ve run the dishwasher, but plan to do those couple of things by hand.

 Is it summer vacation season?
 Turn the thermostat up a few degrees (we usually do up to 78).
 Leaving for a week with your in-laws for Christmas?
 Turn the thermostat down (we turn it to about 62).
 Some of the things in your house need to stay between that range, and by working with the outside temperature, your gas or electric bill will thank you.